 EES PROCESS

 The specific environmental matters to be investigated and documented in the Project’s EES are set out in the Scoping Requirements, which were issued in February 2020 following public consultation.
-A total of 20 technical studies have been undertaken to assess the potential impacts of the Project and inform the EES.
-These are on a range of topics including biodiversity, cultural heritage, noise, visual impact, traffic management and more.
+These include a range of topics including biodiversity, cultural heritage, noise, visual impact, traffic management and more.

 If you would like to contact DTP and ask questions about the project or process, they can be reached at: